-- Checklist for Qualifying an After-School Snack Program is not available for each site and completed prior to startup of snack service - Two ASSP on-site reviews not conducted, one within the first 4 weeks of operation - Production Record indicates inadequate serving sizes for meal components - Meal counts not taken at the point of service
+- Checklist for Qualifying an After-School Snack Program is not available for each site and completed prior to startup of snack service. - Two ASSP on-site reviews not conducted, one within the first 4 weeks of operation. - Production Record indicates inadequate serving sizes for meal components. - Meal counts not taken at the point of service. - The School Nutrition Manager conducts the onsite reviews.

-Afterschool snack site eligibility concerns, counting/claiming problems, and inappropriate/inadequate/missing components would result in violations.
+Afterschool snack site eligibility concerns, counting/claiming problems, and inappropriate/ inadequate/missing components would result in violations.
 If a violation is identified, technical assistance is provided, and immediate corrective action is required.
 A required corrective action plan should explain what action(s) were taken to correct the violation and procedures the SFA/school will implement to ensure such violations do not occur in the future.
 Fiscal actions will be taken if appropriate.